Table of Contents

 Acini are all airways that originate from the terminal bronchioles.

+These are the smallest bronchioles (<0.5 mm) in diameter that connect the terminal bronchioles to the alveolar ducts.
 The gas exchanging part of the bronchial tree begins here.
 The wall is fragmentary and contains embedded alveoli.

 Alveolar ducts and sacculus